 - (a) Due to the notional loss of opportunity of all employees (dayworker or shiftworker) to work overtime during a period of annual leave, annual leave will attract the payment of an 'annual leave loading'.
-The leave loading payment will be in accordance with clause 19.13(b). - (b) As annual leave loading, an employee will be paid the higher of: - (i) an annual leave loading of 17.5% of their Annual Leave; or - (ii) the shift and weekend penalties the employee would have received had they not been on leave during the relevant period. - (c) The Annual Leave loadings in subclause 19.13 are not payable for days which have been added to be taken in conjunction with annual leave in accordance with the election provisions of clause 18 Public Holidays. - (d) No loading is payable on the counter leave as set out in subclause 19.3. - (e) Annual leave loading is payable to an employee who takes an annual holiday in advance.
+The leave loading payment will be in accordance with clause 19.13(b). - (b) As annual leave loading, an employee will be paid the higher of: - (i) an annual leave loading in accordance with the below table; or - (ii) the shift and weekend penalties the employee would have received had they not been on leave during the relevant period.